-We’re here to provide some techniques and tools to support decision making, innovation and development processes.
+My goal is to provide training for techniques and tools that support structured decision making/decision management in life, innovation and development processes.
 Not surprisingly, these activities can be related through our decision management framework.